TheDrone7/shieldbow/docs/api/FetchOptions.md

 #### cache

 Whether to cache the returned data.
-Defaults to true.
+Defaults to client configuration.